deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 - `Web Control (ID: 26)`.

 {% alert level="info" %}
-The list of tasks may differ in future versions of KESL.
+Note that the task list may be different in future KESL versions.
 {% endalert %}

 Ensure that your Kubernetes nodes meet the minimum resource requirements specified for [DKP](https://deckhouse.io/products/kubernetes-platform/guides/production.html#resource-requirements) and [KESL](https://support.kaspersky.com/KES4Linux/12.1.0/en-US/197642.htm).

-For the combined use of KESL and Deckhouse, performance optimization may be required according to [Kaspersky's recommendations](https://support.kaspersky.com/KES4Linux/12.1.0/en-US/206054.htm).
+If KESL and Deckhouse are run together, you may be required to do some performance tuning as per [Kaspersky recommendations](https://support.kaspersky.com/KES4Linux/12.1.0/en-US/206054.htm).